Political Science (POLS)

 Prerequisite: Graduate standing or consent of instructor.

 Contextual, problem oriented analysis of the societal problems and possible solutions to them.
 Development and use of concepts and tools related to policy evaluation with particular emphasis on qualitative methods.
+Course may be offered in classroom-based, online, or hybrid format.
 4 lectures, 1 activity.

 POLS 540.
 Leadership and Management in Public Policy.
 2 units